 - Comment s'y rendre:

-- Direct trains from London Waterloo to Box Hill & Westhumble Station.
-The journey takes 90 minutes.
+- Trains directs de London Waterloo à Box Hill & Westhumble Station.
+Le trajet dure 90 minutes.

 - Il s'agit d'une promenade circulaire, vous pouvez donc réserver un billet aller-retour à la journée.